margaretmf/margaretmf.github.io/keycreativewriting.md

 ---------------------------------------------------------------------------------------------------------------------

 ## In My Own Words ##
-I am Margaret Furr, it rhymes with concur.
+I am Margaret Furr, it rhymes with concur. <br>
-I am a writer, and I aspire to write a book over a lifetime.
+I am a writer, and I aspire to write a book over a lifetime. <br>
-I am musical, and I love looking at different angles to articulate a balance between the feminine and masculine perspectives in songs.
+I am musical, and I love looking at different angles to articulate a balance between the feminine and masculine perspectives in songs. <br>
-I am an engineer, who loves methods to the madness.
+I am an engineer, who loves methods to the madness. <br>
-I am a dancer, like my grandmother, who smiled, glistened, and glow.
+I am a dancer, like my grandmother, who smiled, glistened, and glow. <br>
-I am an educator, who loves STEAM.
+I am an educator, who loves STEAM. <br>
-I dare to believe again, dream again, and smile that winning smile after the storm.
+I dare to believe again, dream again, and smile that winning smile after the storm. <br>

 <br>